Adeyemi0/Trial-Conversion-Analysis/README.md

 ![Model Comparison](charts/08_model_comparison_worker_vs_admin.png)

 Three Random Forest models were trained: one using admin features only, one using worker features only, and one combining both.
-All three score between 0.51 and 0.52 ROC-AUC on 5-fold cross-validation — barely above the random chance baseline of 0.50.
+All three score between 0.51 and 0.52 ROC-AUC on 5-fold cross-validation, barely above the random chance baseline of 0.50.
 Adding worker features to admin features improves AUC by 0.005, which is not meaningful.
 The combined model does not outperform either subset.

 This result confirms what the univariate tests showed: neither admin behaviour nor worker behaviour, separately or together, can predict trial conversion.
 The variables that actually drive conversion (company size, acquisition channel, pricing, sales touchpoints) are not in the dataset.